Atomic Tom: History

 In early 2013, the band moved to Los Angeles and began playing a few shows around the LA area to test out new material.

-On June 25, 2013 the band released a cover of "Everybody Wants To Rule The World" by Tears for Fears, their first studio recording since 2011's "Last Christmas".
+On June 25, 2013, the band released a cover of "Everybody Wants To Rule The World" by Tears for Fears, their first studio recording since 2011's "Last Christmas".

 During the month of July 2013, Atomic Tom began releasing live acoustic versions of new songs, including "Someone To Love", "1978" & "Touch".
 These songs were filmed and recorded live at their LA home studio, "The Alamo" and were offered as a free download for fans.

 On July 30, 2013, Atomic Tom released their new single "Music Makes The Heart Grow Stronger" from their forthcoming record on iTunes along with a brand new lyric video for the song.

-On December 18, Atomic Tom released a video of their cover of Mariah Carey's "All I Want for Christmas is You" on YouTube with a free download on Soundcloud.
+On December 18, 2013, Atomic Tom released a video of their cover of Mariah Carey's "All I Want for Christmas is You" on YouTube with a free download on SoundCloud.

+In 2014, Atomic Tom recorded songs for their second full-length album 'ERA', which the band released independently on September 11, 2015.
+The full-length album featured their singles "Someone To Love", "Music Makes the Heart Grow Stronger" and "1978".

+In 2019, Atomic Tom began writing for their third full-length record and recording the new songs between 2021 and 2023.
+The band released four new singles from the unreleased album in 2024, including "Let Me Show You How It's Done", "Heroes", "Drive Away" and "Wake Me When I'm Gone".

+On July 25, 2025, Atomic Tom independently released their third full-length album 'The Way It Never Was'.
+The album featured twelve original songs all written, produced, mixed and mastered by the band in the Princeton, NJ studio.
+The single "Wake Up The Night" accompanied the release of the album.